Stop Hazing Before It's Too Late

 How SafeColleges Can Help

-The SafeColleges Training System includes a Hazing course for administrators and staff that provides insight and advice to understand why hazing occurs, strategies to identify hazing and how to address hazing students on your campus.
-It will also cover the health and legal risks as well as your responsibility.
+The SafeColleges Training System includes a Hazing Prevention: Misconceptions and Pitfalls course designed to break the cycle of hazing in Greek Life, athletic teams, and other clubs and organizations on campus.
+Students learn through peer presenters and powerful testimonials, both from victims and perpetrators, that hazing is not effective.
+Our Employee Course Library includes a Hazing course that provides insight and advice to understand why hazing occurs, strategies to identify hazing and how to address hazing students on your campus.
+It will also cover the health and legal risks as well as your responsibility